Graham Barrett

-Graham Barrett (born 6 October 1981) is an Irish former footballer who played as a forward.
+Graham Barrett (born 6 October 1981) is an Irish former professional footballer who played as a forward.

 He began his footballing career at Arsenal, where he won the FA Youth Cup.

-Barrett went on to feature for English clubs Bristol Rovers, Crewe Alexandra, Colchester United and Brighton & Hove Albion.
+He went on to feature for English clubs Bristol Rovers, Crewe Alexandra, Colchester United and Brighton & Hove Albion.
 He also appeared for Coventry City and Sheffield Wednesday.
-Barrett as well had spells with Scottish sides Livingstone, Falkirk and St Johnstone.
+Barrett as well had spells with Scottish sides Livingston, Falkirk and St Johnstone.
 He then joined up with Irish outfit Shamrock Rovers, with whom he won a League of Ireland championship medal.
-Barrett also played as an international for the Republic of Ireland's national football team.
+Barrett also played as an international for the Republic of Ireland national team.